genome/configuration-manager/README.md

 Given a root directory containing potentially nested configuration files (in yaml format) the ConfigurationManager module will allow for programatic access to the underlying values.
 The package will lazily load values as requested.

 The root path defaults to a directory called config/ at the root of your project.
+You can point to a different configuration directory in your use statement.

 ###Usage